codetrek/moora/packages/moorex/README.md

 const currentState = machine.current();
 ```

+## Two-Phase Side Effect Design

+Moorex uses a **two-phase side effect design** for state machine handlers:

+1. **Phase 1 (Synchronous)**: When an output is produced, `handler(output)` executes
+   **synchronously** and immediately, returning an asynchronous side effect (Procedure).

+2. **Phase 2 (Asynchronous)**: The Procedure function is executed **asynchronously** via
+   `queueMicrotask`, receiving a `dispatch` method that can asynchronously produce new
+   inputs to the state machine.

+This design ensures:
+- The synchronous part of the handler can immediately process the output (e.g., logging,
+  updating UI)
+- Asynchronous side effects execute in the microtask queue without blocking the current
+  execution stack
+- Asynchronous side effects can produce new inputs via `dispatch`, forming feedback loops

 ## Defining a Moorex Machine

 To create a Moorex machine, you define **three types** and **four functions**: